We’ve all heard the expression—“Money can’t buy happiness.” That may not be completely true.

 - Purchase experiences not things.
 Dr. Thomas Gilovich is a psychology professor at Cornell University who has been studying the relationship between happiness and spending for more than 20 years.
 He is a firm believer in the Easterlin Paradox, which suggests that once our basic needs have been met, money doesn’t have much effect on increasing happiness.
 However, he advocates spending money on experiences.
 “Our experiences are a bigger part of ourselves.”
 In a sense, “we are the sum total of our experiences.”
 Purchases on memories, especially with loved ones, far surpass the pleasure hit that fades following material purchases.

 - Spend your money on others.
 It’s probably no surprise that studies consistently reveal that spending money on generosity and the good of other people can have a long-lasting effect on our happiness.
-Generosity is one of the best ways to cure out-of-control spending.
+Generosity is also one of the best ways to cure out-of-control spending habits!

 - Align your spending with your values.
 Billy Graham once said that “nothing will reveal our real priorities more than our calendar and our bank statements.”
 Very convicting.
 How we spend our time and money is very telling about what is truly important to us.
 We often develop blind habits in spending that don’t align with our deepest values.
 It’s no surprise we have such high rates of clinical depression and anxiety.

 - Schedule things to look forward to.
-Interestingly, some studies have shown that just thinking of your favorite movie can raise your endorphins!
+Interestingly, some studies have shown that just thinking of your favorite movie can raise your endorphins.
 This study suggests that anticipation is often a huge part of enjoyment.
-I always feel more productive and happier when I have an upcoming vacation.
-It turns out there is scientific support for this!
+I always feel more productive and happier when I have an upcoming vacation on the horizon.
+It turns out there is scientific support for this.

 - Live within your means.
 As of this writing, US debt is $29.27 trillion—yes, that’s trillion with a “T.” Our country leads the world in debt and we owe about 45% of total global debt.
 It is clear—debt is completely normal in our culture.
 But we often drastically underestimate the crushing weight of debt on our mental health.
 When you are in debt, it means you owe someone money.
 Have you owed a friend money?
 Does that ever feel good?
 Financial guru Dave Ramsey argues that getting out of debt does incredible things for our mental, physical, relational, and spiritual health.